MatheusKS95/ProjectLeiden/README.md

 - **SDL3_image**: Used for loading images (textures used for testing are in PNG and QOI format).
 [Link](https://github.com/libsdl-org/SDL_image).

 ## 📺 Rendering
-Currently, only a basic cel-shaded pipeline is being worked on.
-It is based on how classic cel shading works, relying on textures to achieve effects such as lights and shadows.
-I plan to work on a 5th-gen pipeline as well (PS1/N64/Saturn).
+Currently, this has a super basic cel-shaded pipeline and a "5th generation console" pipeline.
 No plans for more advanced rendering - it only has one texture per mesh (no normals, no specular, no PBR materials).

 ## 📝 Licence
 Currently licensed under `GPL-3.0-only`.
 This may change when the project becomes more feature-complete.
 There’s a long road ahead before that happens.